 This image processor also enables quicker overall performance.
-Combined with a 1 GB picture buffer, it enables sustained shooting sequences of 3 frames per second for a maximum of 8 frames in a row.
+Combined with a 1 GB picture buffer, it allows sustained shooting sequences of 3 frames per second for a maximum of 8 frames in a row.

 Leica M (Typ 262) Viewfinder and Rangefinder

 At a focusing distance of 6.6 feet, the optical viewfinder is a big, bright-line 0.68x-magnification rangefinder with automated parallax adjustment and frame lines.
 These features are adjusted to match the size of the image sensor.
-Depending on the lens now connected, the automated picture field limiter will remember different pairs of bright lines, such as 35mm and 135mm, 28mm and 90mm, or 50mm and 75mm.
+Depending on the lens now connected, the automatic picture field limiter will remember different pairs of bright lines, such as 35mm and 135mm, 28mm and 90mm, or 50mm and 75mm.

 Leica M (Typ 262) Design

-Methods of shooting that are stealthy and covert might benefit from having a shutter mechanism that is unobtrusive and silent.
+Methods of shooting that are stealthy and covert might benefit from having a shutter mechanism that is hidden and silent.
 3.0 “Corning Gorilla Glass, which is resistant to scratches, is used in the construction of the 921.6k-dot LCD so that it will last longer.
 Playback of still images and navigation of the two-page menu system are the only functions of the rear monitor; live view and video recording are not supported in this configuration.